oddy-boop/Edusync-git/src/supabase/rls_policies.md

 This file contains the complete, corrected, and optimized SQL script required to set up your Supabase database.
 It includes a robust trigger for handling new user registrations and a full set of Row Level Security (RLS) policies for all tables.

-**IMPORTANT:** Before running this script, it is highly recommended to **delete all existing RLS policies** from the tables listed below in your Supabase dashboard to avoid conflicts.
+**IMPORTANT:** This script is designed to be run in its entirety.
+It will automatically clean up old components before creating the new, corrected versions.

 --- START COPYING HERE (for Database Setup & Cleanup) ---
 ```sql